Q: What is Taekwon-Do?

 Q: Do I have to purchase a uniform?

 A: In the beginning, a T-shirt and comfortable shorts or pants are acceptable.
-However, you will be required to purchase a uniform and USITF membership before your first formal test, which is in approximately three months.
-A yearly USITF membership is required which also makes you a member of the ITF.
+However, you will be required to purchase a uniform and USITF membership before your first formal test.
+A yearly USITF membership is required which also makes you a member of the International Taekwon-Do Federation.
 ITF Black Belt certification is available, which is a highly sought after throughout the world.